 top of page

-Improving outcomes Advancing care
+Improving Outcomes Advancing Care

 The Surgical Outcomes Research Center is a multidisciplinary group committed to improving patient outcomes and applying high-quality and purposeful research to professional practice.
 The organization values collegial interaction and strong scientific principles.